Ranked by total US dollar amounts spent by product category, the world’s 200 top imported consumer products were worth $10.3 trillion in 2021.

 Although there may be a few wealthy individual buyers, products like turbojets are excluded from the consumer products targeted by this study.
 That is because turbojets are usually purchased by corporations.
-In contrast, it is common for a consumer to buy a motorcycle.
+In contrast, it is common for a consumer to buy a car, truck or motorcycle.

 Types of Consumer Products